-During the outbreak of COVID-19, many life science facilities are being forced to shut down, and in some instances this is exposing a severe lack of capabilities to remotely monitor critical assets and environments.
-After the quarantines are over, the lessons we learned should not remain a wasted opportunity.
-It is critical that life science organizations adopt 24/7 real-time, remote-monitoring on all vital equipment and environments.
+When life science facilities are forced to shut down, or operate with fewer staff, it exposes a severe lack of capabilities to monitor critical assets and environments.
+It is imperative that life science organizations adopt 24/7 real-time, remote-monitoring on all vital equipment and environments.
 This includes equipment used in laboratories such as cold storage, cryogenic storage and incubators; environmental monitoring such as ambient conditions, vivariums and cleanrooms; and lastly, facility monitoring such as building access, backup generators and uninterruptible power supplies.
 Below, we will go over critical parameters in a lab or life science facility that should be monitored by a 24/7 real-time, data-acquisition system.

 Lab Equipment Monitoring: